fastcoin-project/homebrew-formulas/README.md

 # homebrew formulas

-On this repos I'm adding custom homebrew formulas for mac.
+On this repos I'm adding custom homebrew formulas for building Fastcoin or Dogecoin QT wallet on Mac.
-## How do I install these formulae?
+## How to install?

-`brew install esantonja/formulas/<formula>`
+`brew install esantonja/formulas/berkeley-db@5`

-Or `brew tap esantonja/formulas` and then `brew install <formula>`.
+Or `brew tap esantonja/formulas` and then `brew install berkeley-db@5`.

 ## Documentation